JimmyX07/Iron_Man_Servo_ESP32_DEV/README.md

 Let's start with the WARNINGS: THIS PROJECT IS MADE FOR RECREATIONAL PURPOSE ONLY.
 I CANNOT BE HELD RESPONSIBLE FOR ANY DAMAGE THIS CODE MAY CAUSE TO YOU OR YOUR BOARDS.
-EVERY WARNING IS ALSO LISTED IN THE "main.cpp" IN THE CODE FILES.

 Ok, now that I'm free of anything, let me tell you about this project: this is inspired by the gorgeous work of Crashworks3D, so if you want a working code for arduino head to